ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 ```

 In the `bad` function above, the `free t` assumes that it gets all of `t`
-uniquely, but this is not true if the `field` as been freed previously.
+uniquely, but this is not true if the `field` has been freed previously.
 However,
 we can use parts of `t` twice if these uses happen in different branches:

 ```ocaml